 Saying “no” to a request isn’t always easy.
 If it was, so many people wouldn’t have a problem saying it.
 Those with this particular difficulty are often called “pleasers”.
 If you’re a pleaser, you probably already know it.
 You want to help others and don’t want to let anyone down.
-Saying “no” for a pleaser is frequently associated with the feeling of guilt.
+Saying “no” for a pleaser is frequently associated with a feeling of guilt.

 Being a “pleaser” myself, I know what I’m talking about.
 Breaking this pattern has been a challenge for me.
 As a nice girl, I learned to always say “yes”, pleasing others above my own needs.
 At the time, I believed that everyone else’s needs were more important than my own.

 I clearly remember a situation when I was working for an events company.
 I was pregnant at the time, and I didn’t say “no” to extra tasks.
-The reason I did this was because I was afraid to be fired after coming back from maternity leave.
+The reason I did this was that I was afraid to be fired after coming back from maternity leave.
 So I didn’t listen to what I needed, which meant I stretched myself too far.
-As a result, I was ordered two months of bed rest to prevent the baby coming too early.
+As a result, I was ordered two months of bed rest to prevent the baby from coming too early.
 Which he did anyway.

 You can’t please everyone all the time